FiwareULPGC/tourGuideMigration/doc/md/real-time-processing-of-media-streams/real-time-processing-of-media-streams.md

 -   [What’s WebRTC and what’s a media server](/real-time-processing-of-media-streams/whats-webrtc-and-whats-a-media-server/)
--   [<span style="line-height: 1.6em;">What’s the architecture of a
+-   [What’s the architecture of a Kurento enabled application](/real-time-processing-of-media-streams/whats-the-architecture-of-a-kurento-enabled-application/)
-    Kurento enabled
-    application</span>](/real-time-processing-of-media-streams/whats-the-architecture-of-a-kurento-enabled-application/)
--   [<span style="line-height: 1.6em;">How to develop a Kurento enabled
+-   [How to develop a Kurento enabled application](/real-time-processing-of-media-streams/how-to-develop-a-kurento-enabled-application/)
-    application</span>](/real-time-processing-of-media-streams/how-to-develop-a-kurento-enabled-application/)